6 Rules For Open & Honest Communication In A Relationship

 4. Be intuitive.

 We've all been misunderstood, and it never feels good.
 Think of all the times what you said didn't match how you felt.
 There are more than words at play when you talk with your partner.
 Energy underlies everything being said.
 Use your intuition to tune into it.
 It's incredibly important—especially if you're with someone who struggles with communication—to listen with your heart even more than your mind.
 Don't just focus on the words, but feel the energy behind them.

 This is not an excuse for your mind to twist your partner's words and intentions.
 It's an opportunity for your heart to realize the truth of them.

 It's impossible to communicate with love and clarity when you're filled with judgment.
 Find acceptance for your partner—no matter what's going on—and engage from this place.
 When we feel judged, we either get defensive or shut down, neither of which encourages open dialogue.
 When we let our partners know we accept them, whether with words or energy, we invite them to reveal themselves in a more vulnerable and honest way.

 6. Be honest.

 Communication can make or break a relationship.
-The more open and connected the dialogue, the healthier a relationship tends to be.
+The more open, honest, and connected the dialogue is, the healthier a relationship tends to be.
 Take responsibility.
 You are in control of the way you communicate with your partner.
-Make a conscious effort to bring as many of the above intentions into your communications, and you’re bound to see and feel some very positive changes in your relationship.
+Make a conscious effort to bring as many of the above intentions into your communications, and you're bound to see and feel some very positive changes in your relationship.